MusfiqurTuhin/Traffic-Sign-Recognition-Bangladesh-BIM/README.md

-# 🇧🇩 Traffic Sign Recognition for Bangladesh (BIM 2024)
+# 🇧🇩 Traffic Sign Recognition for Bangladesh

 Official repository for the conference paper:
 **"A Comparative Analysis of Various Deep Learning Models for Traffic Signs Recognition from the Perspective of Bangladesh"**